Humayra98/Humayra98.github.io/README.md

     OR,
     Add a configuration file _config.yml with the following line: remote_theme: username/repositoryname where repositoryname is the name of the repository for the chosen theme and username is the name of the owner of that repository.

-2. Add front matter `layout: <name of the html file for the theme>` to the Markdown resume
+2. Add front matter `layout: <name of the html file for the theme>` to the Markdown resume.

 3. Customize theme
     i.
-Copy the theme layout html from its original repository
+Copy the theme layout html from its original repository.
-    ii. add it to your project repository iii.
-Modify html or add styling as necessary
+    ii. add it to your project repository. iii.
+Modify html or add styling as necessary.

 4. To test site locally,
     i.
-Add the GitHub Pages gem to the Gemfile
+Add the GitHub Pages gem to the Gemfile.

         gem "github-pages", group: :jekyll_plugins

     ii.
-Run `bundle install` to install gem-based themes
+Run `bundle install` to install gem-based themes.
     iii.
 Run `bundle exec jekyll serve` to launch the site locally.

   According to Etter, static websites are fast, simple, portable and secure.
 They don’t require any server-side application dependencies or databases.
 Static site generators like Jekyll make it easier to add complex styling or formatting to the site.
 Basically, a static site generator takes content written in lightweight markup language, templated HTML and CSS for theme, and then processes everything into a working website.
 The site can be easily modified by just updating the content and processing everything again.